-Members of the Nominating and Governance Committee are William Nance (chair) and Del Marting, each of whom satisfies the independence requirements of NYSE American and SEC rules and regulations.
+Members of the Nominating and Governance Committee are William Nance (chair) and Walter Marting Jr., each of whom satisfies the independence requirements of NYSE American and SEC rules and regulations.

 Shareholders may communicate with the full Board of Directors (including shareholder nominations), a specified committee of the Board of Directors or a specified individual member of the Board of Directors in writing by mail addressed to Comstock Mining Inc., P.O.
 Box 1118, Virginia City, Nevada 89440, Attention: Chairman of the Nominating and Governance Committee.
 The Chairman of the Nominating and Governance Committee and his or her duly authorized agents are responsible for collecting and organizing shareholder communications.
 Absent a conflict of interest, the Chairman of the Nominating and Governance Committee is responsible for evaluating the materiality of each shareholder communication and determining whether further distribution is appropriate, and, if so, whether to (1) the full Board of Directors, (2) one or more committee members, (3) one or more Board members and/or (4) other individuals or entities.
-Please note that, pursuant to the terms of the employment agreement of Mr. De Gasperis, the Company agreed to take all actions as may be necessary to elect Mr. De Gasperis as a director of the Company.
-Mr. Gillam was elected as a director of the Company pursuant to the transaction documents related to the Company's secured debenture.
+Please note that Mr. De Gasperis was elected as a director of the Company in 2011, pursuant to the terms of his employment agreement.